calizarr/PhenoPiSight/Installation_guide.md

 ### Ansible Setup ###
   * Depending on the setup of the centralized server that will be launching Ansible, you will need to pick what is best for you from the [Ansible installation documentation][].
-  * We installed ansible from github for a rootless (no privileges) installation.
+  * We installed Ansible from github for a rootless (no privileges) installation.
       * If installed on a server infrastructure, if you do not have access to an administrator or administrator privileges, a github installation may be the best option for you.
   * Ansible setup is rather straightforward and should not be very problematic.
   * After you have installed Ansible on your server, make sure to generate ssh keys for the server.